Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### An AWS customer runs a public blogging website.
 The site users upload two million blog entries a month.
 The average blog entry size is 200 KB.
 The access rate to blog entries drops to negligible 6 months after publication and users rarely access a blog entry 1 year after publication.
 Additionally, blog entries have a high update rate during the first 3 months following publication, this drops to noupdates after 6 months.
 The customer wants to use CloudFront to improve his user's load times.
 Which of the following recommendations would you make to the customer?

-- [ ] Duplicate entries into two different buckets and create two separate CloudFront distributions where S3 access is restricted only to Cloud Front identity.
+- [ ] Duplicate entries into two different buckets and create two separate CloudFront distributions where S3 access is restricted only to CloudFront identity.
 - [ ] Create a CloudFront distribution with 'US' Europe price class for US/ Europe users and a different CloudFront distribution with Al l Edge Locations' for the remaining users.
 - [x] Create a CloudFront distribution with S3 access restricted only to the CloudFront identity and partition the blog entry's location in S3 according to the month it was uploaded to be used withCloudFront behaviors.
 - [ ] Create a CloudFronl distribution with Restrict Viewer Access Forward Query string set to true and minimum TTL of 0.